-A review of the Hart Technical Requirements Documentation (TRDs) resulted in SLI's identification of some Hart functionality/requirements that are considered beyond the scope of the VVSG, but since they are in the declared system, will require (per 2005 VVSG, volume 2 section 3.2.2) review and verification.
+A review of the Hart Technical Requirements Documentation (TRDs) resulted in SLI's identification of some Hart functionality/requirements that are considered beyond the scope of the VVSG 1.0, but since they are in the declared system, will require (Volume II section 3.2.2 of the VVSG 1.0) review and verification.
 Additional functionality/requirements to be audited within the scope of this certification are detailed below.